Hamdy410/A-Student-Portal/README.md

 At the end, I would like to send my special thanks to the CS50 staff members who have guided us through this journey.
 At the beginning of this online course, I had no former idea what programming might be, but their quality, and friendly environment was the point from where my programming journey started.

-Special thanks to __*Professor David J.Malan*__ for his endeavor to teach aspiring computer scientists and inspriring them.
+Special thanks to __*Professor David J.Malan*__ for his endeavor to teach aspiring computer scientists and inspiring them.

 I would also like to send thanks to my friend who aided in the color palettes of this website.
 Your acknowledgements are saved no worries😁.
 I am still confused between the shades of white.
 They all look white 🎨😄.